iiasa/CWatM/docu/setup.rst

 2. The initial state is known from a previous run, where the variables are stored at a certain time step.
 This is called **warm start**

-The the **warm start** is usful for:
+The **warm start** is usful for:

 * using a long pre-run to find the steady-state storage of the groundwater storage and use it as initial value

 * using the stored variables to shorten the warm-up period

-* using the stored variables to restart every day with the values from the pre3vious day (forecasting mode)
+* using the stored variables to restart every day with the values from the previous day (forecasting mode)

 Example of soil moisture
 ------------------------

 The next figure shows the impact of different initial condition on the soil moisture of the lower soil.
-In one of the simulations the soil is initially almost ompletely saturated.
+In one of the simulations the soil is initially almost completely saturated.
 In another simulation the soil is completely dry and the third simulation starts with initial conditions in between the two extremes.

 In the beginning the effect of different initial condition can be seen clearly.
 But after one year the three curves converge.
 The **memory** of the lower soil goes back for about one year.

-For all the initial condition apart from groundwater the memory is about 12 month.
-That means practically a spin-up of one year is sufficient to habve enough warm-up time.
+For all the initial condition apart from groundwater, lakes and reservoirs the memory is about 12 month.